- SCU Home Page

 Use full name on first reference.
 Use abbreviated name if referring to a specific room number.

-For current students, use freshman, sophomore, junior, or senior rather than ’07, ’08, etc. Use freshmen as the plural noun (two freshmen) and freshman as the singular noun and adjective:
+For current students, use first-year student, sophomore, junior, or senior rather than ’07, ’08, etc. Use first-year students as the plural noun and first-year student as the singular noun and adjective:

 Use the serial comma in lists of three or more: